Skip to main content

 Surface Disinfection

-All clinical contact surfaces are sprayed or wiped with EPA-registered hospital-grade disinfectant and allowed to remain wet for the full contact time required — typically 1–3 minutes.
-Surfaces are not wiped dry prematurely.
+All clinical contact surfaces are sprayed or wiped with EPA-registered hospital-grade disinfectant.
+And left wet for the full contact time required.
+Usually 1 to 3 minutes.
+Surfaces are not wiped dry too soon.

 6